greduan/domain-container/SPEC.md

   things.
 - `._models` is an object containing Krypton model constructors.
 The methods reference this object in order to generate new models.
+- `.props` is an object containing arbitrary, static properties of the DomainContainer instance.
 - `#query()` is a method that returns a QueryBuilder for the requested model (which it grabs from `._models`) passing in the `._knex` instance.
 - `#create()` is a method that creates the requested model (which it grabs from